 Specific Duties:

+Writer needs to know and understand the SINET writing style guide (section 3.2 in department member guide) for each of the types of production we do, as well as the technical aspects such the workflow process and the location of video and related files on the RAID.

 Understand and communicate producers’ expectations for content and video editors’ needs for screenwriting conventions so that, as writers, we write clearly focused, ready-to-edit scripts.

-Using raw footage and transcripts (logs), write, peer-review, and edit video scripts, guidebooks, reflection & follow-up questions, final transcripts, market messaging, and product descriptions.
+Using raw footage and transcripts (logs), write, peer-review, and edit video scripts, guidebooks, reflection and follow-up questions, final transcripts, market messaging, and product descriptions.